 On a daily basis, planners at all levels and in all jobs are called upon to draft, use, and interpret many types of documents.
 All of these documents and actions have legal implications that can land an issue before a Board of Adjustment, another internal appeals or hearing board, or a judge.

 Little time in a planner's education is often spent on the nuances of good writing, and the importnace of clarity.
 In the day-to-day rush of getting work done, writing may end up rushed as well.
-The presenters will cover important issues in language usage, legislative drafting, and discuss specific legal issues that come up in the rgulatory context, like delegation of authority, and vaguness, definitions, and the importance of findings and legislative history.
+The presenters cover important issues in language usage, legislative drafting, and discuss specific legal issues that come up in the rgulatory context, like delegation of authority, and vaguness, definitions, and the importance of findings and legislative history.

-The presenters will use examples from their practices in three states to discuss how planners and lawyers approach ordinance drafting differently, and how to achieve clear, enforceable, and defensible regulations.
+The presenters use examples from their practices in three states to discuss how planners and lawyers approach ordinance drafting differently, and how to achieve clear, enforceable, and defensible regulations.